Cocoanetics/SwiftMail/Sources/SwiftMail/SwiftMail.docc/Articles/GettingStartedWithIMAP.md

 ## Getting Mailbox Status

-You can get status information about mailboxes without selecting them using the STATUS command:
+You can get status information about mailboxes without selecting them using the STATUS command.
+Important: Call it when no mailbox is selected (before SELECT) or after UNSELECT/CLOSE to avoid warnings like `OK [CLIENTBUG] Status on selected mailbox` on some servers:

 ```swift
 // Get the unseen count and other status attributes for a specific mailbox